BCB744: Introduction to R, & Biostatistics

 - Discussion: 15%

-Other Questions might be shorter in nature, designed to specifically test important aspects of BCB744.
-Such Question might be worth anything from 10 to 50 marks, depending on the nature of the Questions.
+Other questions might be shorter in nature, designed to specifically test important aspects of BCB744.
+Such questions might be worth anything from 10 to 50 marks.

-The Integrative Assessment is also open book.
+The Exam is also open book.
 Go home.
 Look at the questions.
 Answer them at home.
 Submit them by the deadline.

 A statement such as the one below accompanies every assignment—pay attention, as failing to observe this instruction may result in a loss of marks (i.e. if an assignment remains ungraded because the owner of the material cannot be identified):

-Submit a Quarto script wherein you provide answers to Questions by no later than 8:00 the following data (or the Monday in cases when assignments were given on Fridays).
-Label the script as follows (e.g.): BCB744_AJ_Smit_Task_A.qmd.
+Submit the outpt of your Quarto script wherein you provide answers to the task questions by no later than 8:30 the following data (or the Monday in cases when assignments were given on Fridays).
+Label the script as follows (e.g.): BCB744_Smit_Task_A.html.

 Late assignments will be penalised 10% per day and will not be accepted more than 48 hours late, unless evidence such as a doctor’s note, a death certificate, or another documented emergency can be provided.
 If you know in advance that a submission will be late, please discuss this and seek prior approval.
 This policy is based on the idea that in order to learn how to translate your human thoughts into computer language (coding) you should be working with them at multiple times each week—ideally daily.
 Time has been allocated in class for working on assignments and students are expected to continue to work on the assignments outside of class.
 Successfully completing (and passing) this module requires that you finish assignments based on what we have covered in class by the following class period.
 Work diligently from the onset so that even if something unexpected happens at the last minute you should already be close to done.
 This approach also allows rapid feedback to be provided to you, which can only be accomplished by returning assignments quickly and punctually.